Jean-Paul Rodrigue (2017), New York:

 consequences such as congestion, accidents and mobility gaps.

-Transportation is also a commercial activity derived from operational
+Transportation is also a commercial activity that derives benefit

 and speed.
 Transportation systems are evolving within a complex set

-of relationships between transport supply, mainly the operational capacity
+of relationships between transport supply, reflecting the operational capacity

 of the network, and transport demand, the mobility requirements of an